-For further details or to submit proposals for research projects or interest groups, please contact the Committee Chair:
+For further details or to submit proposals for research projects or interest groups, please contact EUSEM office at:

-All groups are recruiting members.
-Please contact the Chairs to apply to join any working group.
+If you want to join a Working Group, please contact EUSEM office to apply to join any working group.
 To be eligible to join a WG you must be a EUSEM member.
 To apply for EUSEM membership, please click here.